nmaksimova/square-panda-cb92c/src/pages/wedding-dance.md

     content: ''
   - type: features_section
     features:
-      - title: Adult Ballroom and Latin Dance Classes
+      - title: Your Wedding Day First Dance
         subtitle: ''
         content: >
           It's never too late to learn how to dance!
 Our experienced dance